MikailaAkeredolu/BlackPantherSoapWebServiceLab/Black Panther Soap WebService.md

 Hint: Add the corresponding responses too to your schema definition file (xsd)

-In your database each actor should have an Id, name and a
+In your database each actor should have an Id, name and a description

 Example:
 ```